naiq/Duke_evaluation/README.md

 * Data Distribution
 ![](https://github.com/layumi/DukeMTMC-reID_evaluation/blob/master/Data_Distribution.jpg)

 Figure.
 The image distribution of DukeMTMC-reID training set.
 We note that the median of images per ID is 20.
-But some ID may contain lots of images, which may comprise some algorithms.
+But some ID may contain lots of images, which may compromise some algorithms.
 (For example, ID 5388 contains 426 images.)

 Thank [Xun](https://github.com/Xun-Yang) for suggestions.